FE Nautilus Scripts

 End of the List of Code-Links.

-How the code samples (above) are presented - and other notes :
+How the code samples are presented

 Use the list-of-links (above) to go directly to the source code images.

 For example, when looking for examples of scripts that list files (executables) in the 'bin' directories, use a keyword like 'bin'.

 To return to a previously visited web page location, click on the